Dragon Sicilian: 1.e4 c5 2.Nf3...... 8.0-0

 History and Notable Players

 It arises from the Dragon Sicilian: 1.e4 c5 2.Nf3...
 6.Be3.
-Among the most prolific practitioners on the White side are Praveen Mahadeo Thipsay (9 games), Ludwig Sr Rellstab (9 games), Daniel Abraham Yanofsky (9 games).
-On the Black side, notable exponents include Ventzislav Inkiov (13 games), Juan Traian Iliesco (8 games), Gyula Sax (7 games).
+On the White side, Praveen Mahadeo Thipsay (9 games), Ludwig Sr Rellstab (9 games), Daniel Abraham Yanofsky (9 games) top the database.
+Notable Black exponents: Ventzislav Inkiov (13 games), Juan Traian Iliesco (8 games), Gyula Sax (7 games).

 Main Lines and Variations